Aerospace Studies (Air Force ROTC) Program

 Aerospace Studies Program

 Air Force ROTC is a college-level program designed to select and train highly qualified men and women to become commissioned Air Force officers.
-After graduation from college and completion of all Air Force ROTC requirements, cadets are commissioned as second lieutenants in the U.S. Air Force.
+After graduation from college and completion of all Air Force ROTC requirements, cadets are commissioned as second lieutenants in the U.S. Air Force and Space Force.
 Typical service is four years; however, service duration for some career fields (i.e. pilots, navigators, air battle managers) is longer.
 These individuals serve in a broad range of careers to include flying, engineering, administration and a host of other fields, depending on the needs of the Air Force.

 Classes consist of one hour of academics plus two hours of leadership laboratory for freshmen and sophomores.
 Juniors and seniors will have three hours of academics plus two hours of leadership laboratory.
 The academic hours earned can normally be counted as elective credit toward graduation.
 All AFROTC classes and laboratories are held on Fridays to better accommodate students commuting from other colleges and universities.